Main Salmon River Rafting

 Reading material, you may enjoy:

-Stagecoach Inn Motel 208-756-2919 (free airport shuttle, continental breakfast, riverside rooms, outside pool) This should be your first choice because we meet for your trip here.
+Stagecoach Inn Motel 208-756-2919 (free airport shuttle, continental breakfast, riverside rooms, outdoor pool) This should be your first choice because we meet for your trip here.

-Lodging in Boise before and/or after your trip can be booked at:
+Lodging in Boise after your trip can be booked at:

 SpringHill Suites Marriott 208-433-5133 Monday-Friday, daytime or 208-342-1044 evenings, weekends & if no answer on previous number.
 (Free shuttle service to and from the airport-call 208-342-1044 upon arrival, complimentary breakfast buffet, outdoor pool, high speed wireless internet, *discount for Holiday Guests).